judka-uriel/uriel-book/uriel_en.md

   them with safer and more environmentally clean energy sources.

-At first glance, the green environmentalists appear to pursue such noble objectives, but in practice many greens often do more harm than good.
+At first glance, the green environmentalists appear to pursue such noble objectives, but in practice many Greens often do more harm than good.
-For example, in Germany the greens achieved the closure of all nuclear power
+For example, in Germany the Greens achieved the closure of all nuclear power
 plants: partly due to fear following the earthquake and tsunami that destroyed the Japanese nuclear power station, partly due to the influence of Russian corruption.
 As a result, when after the war began it became necessary to reduce